malevy88/malevy88/README.md

 - 👋 Hi, I’m @malevy88
-- 👀 I’m interested in pursuing a career in the cloud computing space.
+- 👀 I’m working on gaining experience in Cloud Engineering/DevOps
 - 🌱 I’m currently learning through Learn to Cloud!
 I am excited about pivoting my career
-- 💞️ I’m looking to collaborate on anything fun that I can learn from
+- 💞️ I’m always looking for experiences that will help foster new business relationships and opportunities

 <!---
 malevy88/malevy88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.